Jamief123/Ireland-Map/README.md

 # Ireland-Map
 An interactive SVG map of Ireland.
-You can hover over each county to see what type of fires occurred in that county in a specifc year.
+You can hover over each county to see  the amount of fires that occurred in that county for a specific type of fire incident.
+Data retrieved using API JSON data from data.gov.ie